^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The medicinal preparation of Paizin is used to treat such a serious disease as tuberculosis.
-The main active substance is pyrazinamide, an effective anti-tuberculosis drug that is active against persistent tuberculosis bacteria.
+The drug Paizina is used to treat such a serious disease as tuberculosis.
+The main active ingredient is pyrazinamide, an effective anti-tuberculosis drug that is active against resistant tuberculosis bacteria.

-Paisin is used in the complex therapy of all forms of tuberculosis in conjunction with other anti-tuberculosis drugs.
+Paizina is used in complex therapy of all forms of tuberculosis together with other anti-tuberculosis drugs.

 Release form